avra911/slip-plate/README.md

 - **Research Tool:** This is a demo/research tool.
 Review the code and cryptographic implementations before use in production environments.
 - **Physical Security:** Treat printed/punched plates as high-security assets.
 - **Checksums:** The built-in checksum helps detect transcription errors but does not replace proper key management procedures.

+## Disclaimer

+This software is provided as-is, without warranty of any kind.

+It is intended for educational and experimental purposes.
+No formal security audit has been performed.

+Do not use this software to secure funds or data that you cannot afford to lose.

+The authors take no responsibility for loss of funds, data corruption, or other damages resulting from the use or misuse of this software.

 ---
 Contributions are welcome!
 Feel free to open a PR or an issue on [GitHub](https://github.com/avra911/slip-plate).